jakartaee/jaf-api/CONTRIBUTING.md

-# Contributing to Eclipse Project for JAF
+# Contributing to Jakarta Activation

 Thanks for your interest in this project.

 ## Project description

-The JavaBeans Activation Framework (JAF) is a standard extension to the Java platform that lets you take advantage of standard services to: determine the type of an arbitrary piece of data; encapsulate access to it; discover the operations available on it; and instantiate the appropriate bean to perform the operation(s).
+Jakarta Activation lets you take advantage of standard services to: determine the type of an arbitrary piece of data; encapsulate access to discover the operations available on it; and instantiate the appropriate bean to perform the operation(s).

 * https://projects.eclipse.org/projects/ee4j.jaf